microsoft/HealthBotContainerSample/README.md

 7. Update the *Helm* Chart values file

-   Edit the *Helm* chart values file `./bot-client/values.yaml` with correct values.
+   Edit the *Helm* chart values file `./bot-client/values.yaml` and specify correct values for application and Kubernetes deployment parameters.
 Refer to the table below.

    Parameter Name | Description
    -------------- | -----------